chartjs/Chart.js/docs/docs/developers/index.md

 Browser support for the canvas element is available in all modern & major mobile browsers.
 [CanIUse](https://caniuse.com/#feat=canvas)

+Run `npx browserslist` at the root of the [codebase](https://github.com/chartjs/Chart.js) to get a list of supported browsers.

 Thanks to [BrowserStack](https://browserstack.com) for allowing our team to test on thousands of browsers.

 ## Previous versions